Shifting Loyalties: Republicans’ Rising Discontent with Trump

 A customer pumps gas into their vehicle on October 24, in Miami, Florida.
 Gasoline prices have seen a spike as inflation rises.

-And he seems to have a point.
+And he appears to have some extent.

 Ukraine President Volodymyr Zelensky and US President Donald Trump participate in a meeting in the Oval Office of the White House in Washington, DC, on August 18.

-Trump’s problems here are many.
+Trump’s issues listed below are many.

 A sign indicating that the US Capitol Visitors Center is closed due to the government shutdown on November 5, in Washington, DC.